IanFrench/IanFrench/README.md

 ### Hi there 👋 😄
 ### My name is Ian French and I am an Engineer.
 I have also done a fair amount of Project Management throughout my career.
 ### I have now added coding to my list of skills.
 In particular I am able to write code in Swift and Python and I have a basic understanding of SQL.
-My goal is to merge all of these skills and get into a position that will allow me to explore the world of software development.
+I am currently enrolled in a UX design bootcamp through BrainStation and will earn a dimploma through them by mid-April.
+My goal is to merge all of these skills and get into a position that will allow me to explore the world of User Experience as it relates to software design and in particular mobile applications.

 <!--
 **IanFrench/IanFrench** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.